-“Latent defects” are those problems with property that are not visible to the naked eye.
-These issues can be wide ranging, like asbestos in older homes, corroded piping that leads to a plumbing leak, or carbon monoxide leaking into the home.
+“Latent defects” are those problems with the property that are not visible to the naked eye.
+These issues can be wide-ranging, like asbestos in older homes, corroded piping that leads to a plumbing leak, or carbon monoxide leaking into the home.

 In Georgia, like many states, the seller is required to provide disclosures of all known defects, obvious or not.
 The purpose is to inform the cautious buyer of any issues that they may incur, and to avoid purchasing a home with such defects that they will have to fix.
-Of course, while this is the law, this is not always followed to the extent a purchaser would like.
+While this is the law, this is not always followed to the extent a purchaser would like.

-The Seller – As mentioned above, the seller in Georgia is required to provide disclosures on the home.
+The seller – As mentioned above, the seller in Georgia is required to provide disclosures on the home.
 This disclosure requires the seller to provide a list of defects on the home that they are aware of, but may not be obvious.
 While a seller may later deny that they knew about this, patchwork on drywall found after purchase where a leak has formed is an obvious sign that the seller knew there was an issue.

-The Sellers agent – similar to the seller, the agent must disclose when asked of any defects on the home, and while their duties are limited, depending on the circumstances they may be on the hook as well.
+The seller’s agent – similar to the seller, the agent must disclose when asked of any defects on the home, and while their duties are limited, depending on the circumstances they may be on the hook as well.

 The home inspector – While Georgia does not require inspections on the purchase of a home, a prudent purchaser will always have one conducted.
 The inspector is a trained individual, who is well versed in home construction and accordingly has a higher aptitude for uncovering these issues.
 Depending on the issue, a home inspector may be liable for missing it in their inspection of the home.

-So now, you have a latent defect, and there is a responsibility for the parties that have not been met, but do you have a case?
+So now, you have a latent defect, and there is a responsibility for the parties that have not been met.
+But do you have a case?
 There are certain conditions that need to be met before you can proceed.

 Is it a non-obvious defect that was not disclosed, but a prior party was aware of?
 In the example above, plumbing may not always be an obvious issue, but if you later find steps have been taken to repair and conceal, and you relied on the non-disclosure of those parties, this condition will have been met.